-PART III: RECALCULATING FAMILY SHARE AND SUBSIDY AMOUNT 11-III.A.
-OVERVIEW and owner of the changes [24 CFR 982.516(d)(2), HCV 12-6 and 12-10].
+PART III: RECALCULATING FAMILY SHARE AND SUBSIDY AMOUNT

+After gathering and verifying required information for an annual or interim reexamination, the YHA must recalculate the family share of the rent and the subsidy amount, and notify the family and owner of the changes [24 CFR 982.516(d)(2), HCV 12-6 and 12-10].
 While the basic policies that govern these calculations are provided in Chapter 6, this part lays out policies that affect these calculations during a reexamination.